galiprandi/react-tools/README.md

 1. Fork this repository.
 2. Create a branch with a meaningful description.
 3. Make the desired changes.
+4. Update the **documentation** if necessary.
-4. Open a Pull Request to the main branch.
+5. Open a Pull Request to the main branch.

 If you find an issue or have a suggestion to improve the project, feel free to open an issue.